Plugins

 ...

 Anytime a dev version of cartservice is called, the neondb-plugin is called.
 The plugin will create a dev database branch, forked off of main.
-It will then return a modified deployment spec starting a dev version of the cartservice that points to the dev database branch.
-Notice how here, the plugin annotation goes on the service depending on the external service and this is the deployment spec being modified, in this case, the cartservice.
+It will then return a modified pod spec starting a dev version of the cartservice that points to the dev database branch.
+Notice how here, the plugin annotation goes on the service depending on the external service and this is the deployment.template spec being modified, in this case, the cartservice.
 Also, notice we add type:external and serviceName:neon-postgres-db to tell Kardinal this service is external and how to refer to it.